jolenechong/urlShortener/README.md

 The JWT Authentication was implemented as a middleware and on routes such as /api/shorten and not on /api/all and /api/access.
 This is because the user does not need to be authenticated to access the shortened links or get all the links.
 However, the user needs to be authenticated to shorten a link so that we can draw a one-to-many relation with the URLs table as a user.

 Some considerations:
+- Used pgAdmin to manage the database
+- Used Postman to test the backend before connecting it to the frontend
+- Database is initialised automatically within ./server/index.js
 - Preferring async/await for readability
 - Wrapping calls to the database in try/catch
 - Reducing calls to the database by using a single query to get all the links (when generating new link)